Gordon LevyGordon LevyManaging DirectorWealth Advisor

 About Gordon

-Gordon Levy is a Managing Director and Wealth Advisor with J.P.
+Gordon Levy is a Managing Director and Wealth Partner at J.P.
 Morgan Wealth Management.

 As a founding member of The G Wealth Management Group, Gordon delivers wealth planning and asset management for individual investors, family offices, corporate executives and entrepreneurs.